 Grohe Red Cold, hot, boiling

 As you can see, all three taps are neck and neck, with the ability to dispense cold and hot water through a standard mains mixer, plus boiling water using the in-cupboard boiler.
+This style of tap is often called a '3-in-1 tap'.
 This makes cooking and cleaning far easier than before, saving you time waiting for water to boil on the stove or in a kettle.

 Safety features